DataDog/documentation/content/en/error_tracking/standalone_frontend/_index.md

 - Group similar errors into issues, so that you can more easily identify important errors and reduce noise
 - Set monitors on error tracking events, such as high error volume or new issues
 - Follow issues over time to know when they first started, if they are still ongoing, and how often they occur
-- **NEW**: See a detailed timeline of steps a user took leading up to the error, simplifying the process to reproduce and resolve errors quickly
+- See a detailed timeline of steps a user took leading up to the error, simplifying the process to reproduce and resolve errors quickly

 ## Setup
 {{< whatsnext desc="To get started with Datadog Error Tracking, see the corresponding documentation:" >}}